sindhu-1/TextAnalytics/README.md

 # TextAnalytics
-A Recipe Search application using Topic modeling and Document retrial.
+A Recipe Search using Topic modeling and Document retrial.